Massage Therapy & Bodywork

 Certifications

-3. Somatic Experiencing Trainee – heading into year 2 out of 3-year program
+- Somatic Experiencing Trainee – heading into final year

 Appointments